UW-GDA/gda_course_2020/resources/instructors/instructor_weekly_workflow.md

 # Weekly Procedures for Instructor

-## Prepare notebook (including solutions)
+## Prepare solutions notebook
+* Master notebook with all code, markdown
+* Use a '*_solutions.ipynb' filename

 ## Prepare student notebook
-* Manually duplicate, delete code/answers for student exercises
+* Manually duplicate the solutions notebook and rename, removing '_solutions'
+* Delete desired code or output

+*Note: More sophisticated approaches can use tags to programatically remove code*

 ## Prepare a new "starter code" repository in the GDA organization
 1. Click green "New" button to create new repo